shoaibsaikat/Android-REST-Client-with-PHP-Server/README.md

 # AndroidRESTClientFromPHPServer
-An android app which uses REST client to consume a PHP server.
+It's an example of an android app, which uses REST client to consume a PHP server data.
 There are two modules here.
 One is PHP REST server another is Android REST client.

 How to run: